wowmaking/react-native-image-tools/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-- Add `import com.wowmaking.RNImageToolsPackage;` to the imports at the top of the file
+- Add `import net.wowmaking.RNImageToolsPackage;` to the imports at the top of the file
 - Add `new RNImageToolsPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: